Burma Railway: Japanese

+Trafficked civilians

-The number of Southeast Asian workers recruited or impressed to work on the Burma railway has been estimated to have been more than 180,000 Southeast Asian civilian labourers (rōmusha).
-Javanese, Malayan Tamils of Indian origin, Burmese, Chinese, Thai, and other Southeast Asians, forcibly drafted by the Imperial Japanese Army to work on the railway, died in its construction.
-During the initial stages of the construction of the railway, Burmese and Thais were employed in their respective countries, but Thai workers, in particular, were likely to abscond from the project and the number of Burmese workers recruited was insufficient.
-The Burmese had welcomed the invasion by Japan and cooperated with Japan in recruiting workers.
+Over 180,000 Southeast Asian civilians were forcibly conscripted to work on the Death railway.
+Limited record keeping on the civilian populations under British occupation has led to incomplete and insufficient recording of the names and families of individuals who were trafficked.
+Javanese, Malayan Tamils, Burmese, Malayan Chinese, and other Southeast Asians were trafficked by the Imperial Japanese Army to work on the railway, dying in its construction.
+During the initial stages of the construction of the railway, Burmese and Thais were employed in their respective countries, but the number of workers recruited was insufficient.
+In Malaya, plantation families were forced by Japanese officers to send their children to the railway and young healthy men were often abducted and trafficked to the railway.

 In early 1943, the Japanese advertised for workers in Malaya, Singapore, and the Dutch East Indies, promising good wages, short contracts, and housing for families.
-When that failed to attract sufficient workers, they resorted to more coercive methods, rounding up workers and impressing them, especially in Malaya.
+When that failed to attract sufficient workers, they resorted to more violent methods, rounding up civilians, including children and imprisoning them, especially in Malaya.
 Approximately 90,000 Burmese and 75,000 Malayans worked on the railroad.
-Other nationalities and ethnic groups working on the railway were Tamils, Chinese, Karen, Javanese, and Singaporean Chinese.
-Other documents suggest that more than 100,000 Malayan Tamils were brought into the project and around 60,000 perished.

-Some workers were attracted by the relatively high wages, but the working conditions for the rōmusha were deadly.
-British doctor Robert Hardie wrote:
+More than 100,000 Malayan Tamils were brought into the project and around 60,000 perished.
+Southeast Asian workers were used to build the Kra Isthmus Railway from Chumphon to Kra Buri, and the Sumatra or Palembang Railway from Pekanbaru to Muaro.
+Those left to maintain the lines after the completion of the Death Railway suffered from appalling living conditions as well as increasing Allied bombing.

 Prisoners of war

-The first prisoners of war, 3,000 Australians, to go to Burma left Changi Prison in Singapore on 14 May 1942 and journeyed by sea to near Thanbyuzayat (သံဖြူဇရပ် in the Burmese language; in English 'Tin Shelter'), the northern terminus of the railway.
+The movement of captured British soldiers northward from Changi Prison in Singapore and other prison camps in Southeast Asia began in May 1942.
+On 23 June 1942, 600 British soldiers arrived at Camp Nong Pladuk, Thailand to build a camp to serve as a transit camp for the work camps along the railway.
+The first prisoners of war, 3,000 Australians, left Changi Prison in Singapore on 14 May 1942 and journeyed by sea to near Thanbyuzayat (သံဖြူဇရပ် in the Burmese language; in English 'Tin Shelter'), the northern terminus of the railway.
 They worked on airfields and other infrastructure initially before beginning construction of the railway in October 1942.
-The first prisoners of war to work in Thailand, 3,000 British soldiers, left Changi by train in June 1942 to Ban Pong, the southern terminus of the railway.
-More prisoners of war were imported from Singapore and the Dutch East Indies as construction advanced.
-Construction camps housing at least 1,000 workers each were established every 5–10 miles (8–17 km) of the route.
-Workers were moved up and down the railway line as needed.
+In Thailand, 3,000 British soldiers left Changi by train in June 1942 to Ban Pong, the southern terminus of the railway.
+Some captured British soldiers were taken from Singapore and the Dutch East Indies as construction advanced.